tsackton/taelgar/_scripts/Export.md

 This code does three things:

-It replaces strings in the form of `< % + tp.user.FUNCTION(tp, ARGUMENT) % >` (without the spaces) with the correct values from metadata.
-I have checked many scenarios but not all, but it should be robust as it copies the javascript logic.
-If FUNCTION is not defined (currently, just the getAgeBasedValue, getCampaignValue, and getRegnalYear), it returns the templater string unmodified.
+It replaces dv.view() calls with the correct values from metadata, or with ... if the particular dv.view function is not reimplemented in Python.

 It checks if the born/created/built year is after the DATE value passed to the command line.
 If so, it still exports the yaml frontmatter, but replaces the text on the page with a header with name (if defined in the frontmatter) or "unnamed entity" if name is not defined, followed by a single line of text (**This entity does not yet exist!**).